What is a Sovereign Wealth Fund (SWF)?

 - Government transfer payments

-- A sovereign wealth fund refers to a pool of money owned by the state and used primarily to cushion a country from economic shocks.
+- A sovereign wealth fund refers to an invested pool of money owned by the state and used primarily to cushion a country from economic shocks.

 - Among the leading SWFs in the world include Norway’s Government Pension Fund Global, the Abu Dhabi Investment Authority, and the China Investment Corporation.